 No 10 (18 Mai 1889): Curacao, King William, 2G50 c brown and violet

 No 12 (15 June 1889): Bhopal, 1888, sheet with 32 1/4 a green stamps (reduced to 2/3 of its size)

 No 13 (6 July 1889): Russia, 1889, 1 R brown and orange

-Senf forgery of a Mulready envelope of Great Britain (apparently two types exist of the 1 p value):
+Senf forgeries of a Mulready envelope of Great Britain (apparently two types exist of the 1 p value):